 Don’t neglect the dusting, either.
 It may seem like there is no dust to worry about, but dust accumulates a little bit at a time until suddenly, it seems like your house is covered in it overnight.
 Even if it seems invisible, it’s there.
 Don’t forget to dust behind the furniture and large electronics like television.
 A little effort now can go a long way.

 For the best results, mop your floors at least every two weeks.
 If you have children or pets, you will need to do so more regularly.
-If you have stone tiles, maintain them with regular mopping, but you should also schedule a professional cleaning every few months to keep those areas free from dirt, grime and looking new.
+If you have stone tiles, maintain them with regular mopping, but you should also schedule a professional cleaning every few months to keep those areas free from dirt and grime.

 While many experts recommend changing your sheets every one to two weeks, many of us often get distracted, eventually realizing that it’s been four months or longer since the last time we changed the sheets.